thejetjayjay/DomCobb/Outputs/Git Agent.md

 - If no uncommitted changes are found, inform the user in Portuguese: "Não há mudanças para commitar no momento.
 Todas as alterações já foram commitadas."
 - Only proceed if there are uncommitted changes to process.

+0.5) **Get current date from user**
+- **CRITICAL:** Before proceeding with any branch creation or commit operations, you MUST ask the user for today's date.
+- Ask the user in Portuguese: "Qual é a data de hoje no formato YYYY-MM-DD? (exemplo: 2025-01-20)"
+- Wait for the user to provide the date in YYYY-MM-DD format.
+- Validate that the date format is correct (YYYY-MM-DD).
+- Store this date and use it for:
+  - Branch name creation (step 3)
+  - Any date-related operations throughout the workflow
+- **Never use dates from examples, hardcoded dates, or dates from file metadata.
+Always use the date provided by the user.**
+- If the user provides an invalid format, ask again: "Por favor, forneça a data no formato YYYY-MM-DD (exemplo: 2025-01-20)"

 1) **Inspect changes**
 - Check the repository status and diff for the current workspace.
 - Group changes by file and by type (for example: new file, deleted file, refactor, bugfix, configuration change).